You are getting referrals. You are showing up on social. People are saying amazing things about you in DMs and group threads.

 This is the most common one I see with women who are 3 to 5 years into business.
 You wrote your website copy when you were just starting out.
 You were still figuring out who you served.
 You were trying to sound "professional" instead of sounding like yourself.

 When your website copy does not match the way you actually talk to clients, people feel the disconnect.
 They might not be able to name it.
 They just feel it.
-And that feeling is enough to make them click away.
+And when someone is already carrying doubt from past experiences with other providers, that feeling is enough to make them click away.

 2. People Tell You They Love Your Work But Never Inquire Through Your Site